 His poetry books have twice won: the Commonwealth Poetry Book Prize in London and the Western Australia Premiers Prize for Poetry.
 In 2003 he won the Christopher Brennan Award, Australia’s lifetime award for poets, acknowledging ‘poetry of sustained quality and distinction’.
 His fourteenth collection Alterworld is a trilogy of Sky Poems, The Well Mouth and Alterworld – three imagined worlds.
 His fifth novel aptly titled The Fifth Season will be released in November 2020.

 Thanks to Transit Lounge Publishing we have an eBook copy of The Fifth Season by Philip Salom to giveaway to Australian/New Zealand readers.
 Entries close midnight 28 November 2020.

 See entry form below.
 Ensure you scroll to the bottom of this form and press submit to register your entry.
 You can improve your chance of winning by:

 - sharing this Pin with your followers on Pinterest ; and

 - sharing this Facebook post (incl. link) with your Facebook followers

 The lucky winners will be randomly selected and announced on our Facebook Page.

-SORRY, ENTRIES CLOSED – Winner announced shortly.
+SORRY, ENTRIES CLOSED – See winner announcement.